-In 2008, a Performance Review Working Group made up of representatives from the Commission undertook a self-assessment of the Commission's performance, using the criteria adopted at the 2006 Joint Meeting of the five Tuna RFMOs in Kobe, Japan.
+In 2008, a Performance Review Working Group made up of representatives from the Commission undertook a self assessment of the Commission's performance, using the criteria adopted at the 2006 Joint Meeting of the five Tuna RFMOs in Kobe, Japan.
 An independent expert, United States Ambassador David Balton, reviewed the self-assessment.

 The second Performance Review of the CCSBT was undertaken by Dr. Serge.
 M. Garcia, Chair of the IUCN Fisheries Expert Group, and Ms. Holly Koehler, Vice President for Policy and Outreach at the International Seafood Sustainability Foundation (ISSF).
 The review assessed the progress made by the CCSBT since the first assessment, and its present performance against the best available international standards.
-This approach resulted in extensive recommendations which are shown in Appendix 1.
+This approach resulted in extensive recommendations; listed below are the main ones of a strategic nature, relevant to development of the strategic plan.